Klipper3d/klipper/docs/Config_Reference.md

 #   stepper.
 It is described using nozzle coordinates (the XY position
 #   of the nozzle if it could move directly above the point).
 The
 #   first entry corresponds to stepper_z, the second to stepper_z1,
-#   the third to stepper_z2, etc. This parameter must be provided.
+#   the third to stepper_z2, etc. This parameter must be provided,
+#   unless the parameter "extra_points" is provided.
+In that case only
+#   the command Z_TILT_AUTODETECT can be run to automatically determine
+#   the z_positions.
+See 'extra_points' below.
+#z_offsets:
+#   A list of Z offsets for each z_position.
+The z_offset is added to each
+#   probed value during Z_TILT_ADJUST to offset for unevenness of the bed.
+#   This values can also be automatically detected by running
+#   Z_TILT_CALIBRATE.
+See "extra_points" below.
 #points:
 #   A list of X,Y coordinates (one per line; subsequent lines
 #   indented) that should be probed during a Z_TILT_ADJUST command.